 For seniors considering alternatives to traditional nursing homes, mobility aids for the elderly like VELA Chairs present practical options for maintaining independence at home.
 These chairs feature a central brake for stability, electric height adjustability, and easy movement capabilities that support daily life tasks such as cooking, cleaning, or relaxing.
 By enhancing safety and energy efficiency, they can delay the need for nursing home care.
 While VELA isn’t the sole solution available, its proven effectiveness in improving residents’ quality of life underscores its value in supporting aging in place with dignity and freedom.

-Emerging technologies such as robotic self-feeding devices and wearable obstacle-detection aids are also gaining popularity for empowering users with greater functional independence, increased safety, and improved confidence.[4]
-However, market research indicates that while innovation is rapidly advancing—particularly driven by trends in artificial intelligence and connected technology—real-world adoption can be limited by affordability and access, especially in less resourced communities.[3][6]
+However, market research indicates that while innovation is rapidly advancing—particularly driven by artificial intelligence and connected technology—real-world adoption can be limited by affordability and access, especially in less resourced communities.[3][6]

 References: